 If you live elsewhere, a good place to start is relevant devolved government websites.
-The MOD Children’s Education Advisory Service (CEAS) will also help you wherever you live in the world.
+The Education Advisory Team (EAT) (UK) will also help you wherever you live in the world.

 AFF is monitoring how you are supported through this and we would like to hear your feedback and experiences.

-If your child has SEN or SEND (Special Education Need and Disability) the MOD advises that you register your child with Children’s Education Advisory Service (CEAS).
+If your child has additional educational needs the MOD advises that you register your child with the Education Advisory Team (EAT) (UK).

-An EHCP is a single integrated care plan which should ensure that all local agencies for education, health and social care work together to meet your needs and stop you as parents having to undergo repeated assessments with different agencies.
+An Education, Health and Care (EHC) Plan is a single integrated care plan which should ensure that all local agencies for education, health and social care work together to meet your needs and stop you as parents having to undergo repeated assessments with different agencies.